goschtl/zope/zam.api/trunk/src/zam/api/README.txt

 IZAMPluginLayer
 ~~~~~~~~~~~~~~~

-The zam plugin layer should be used in plugins.
-Configure all component which
+The zam plugin layer should not be used in plugins.
+You need to define a
-need a layer with this layer.
-The IZAMBrowserSkin will use this layer and
-offer all configuration of a zam plugin.
-This layer allows you too to
-use the zam plugin configuration without the skin.
+plugin layer for your plugin in zam.api.layer and use this new defined layer.
+This layer will then become a part of the IZAMPluginLayer.
+This makes it
+possible to use the IZAMPluginLayer and get all it's configuration.

+But what happens if you don't devlop in the zamplugin.* namespace?
+Then you
+only have the option to configure your plugins for an additional layer and use
+another skin which uses the IZAMPluginLayer and you custom layer.
+Using the
+IAZMPluginLayer for your configuration and sharing such packages ends in
+bad configuration and others needs to exlude your configuration and if this
+is not needed in every skin they provide and is based on IZAMPluginLayer.
+Of corse can you do this in your own private projects, but please do not
+use it for public shared packages and help us to provide a clean
+IZAMPluginLayer.

+Any improvment which offers us a better layer usage concept is very welcome if
+it doesn't need to configure additional subscribers.

 IZAMBrowserLayer